Culture of Birmingham: Stage names

 Kenneth Tynan and David Edgar were members of Birmingham's theatrical scene.
 The Birmingham School of Acting trains actors in the city.

 Theatres

 There are many theatres in Birmingham.
-The four largest professional theatres are the Alexandra Theatre ("the Alex"), Birmingham Repertory Theatre ("The Rep"), the Birmingham Hippodrome and the Old Rep. The mac and Drum arts centres, the Crescent Theatre and the Old Joint Stock Theatre also host many professional plays.
+The four largest professional theatres are the Alexandra Theatre ("the Alex"), Birmingham Repertory Theatre ("The Rep"), the Birmingham Hippodrome and the Old Rep. The mac and the Legacy Centre of Excellence arts centres, the Crescent Theatre and the Old Joint Stock Theatre also host many professional plays.
 Sutton Coldfield Town Hall has theatre facilities and hosts numerous amateur productions.
 The actors in the long-running Radio 4 serial The Archers live in and around Birmingham, where the supposedly rural programme is recorded.

 Birmingham also hosts a number of independent and community theatre companies, including Banner Theatre which was founded in the city over thirty years ago.
-Round midnight ltd produce work for schools, colleges and arts centres as well as film, television and radio.
 For ten years, Birmingham's Fierce! festival has presented a performance art festival.
 It has recently begun commissioning new works from British and international performers.